glowinthedark/acw/docs/acw16.md

 ## THE LIFE OUTCOMES

-There are five areas of life outcomes that are the products of the processes of the combinations and alignments of the Spirit ï¿½ Perception ï¿½ Intention ï¿½ Vision ï¿½ Planning (Be ï¿½ model) ï¿½ Implementation (Do ï¿½ action - skill) ï¿½ Outcome (Result ï¿½ product ï¿½ accomplishments ï¿½ ownership).
+There are five areas of life outcomes that are the products of the processes of the combinations and alignments of the Spirit — Perception — Intention — Vision — Planning (Be — model) — Implementation (Do — action - skill) — Outcome (Result — product — accomplishments — ownership).

 The above is the formula that defines the Ability Paradigm.